An exterior photo of Desert Hot Springs City Hall.

 “We’re in need of additional revenue,” said Deputy City Manager Doria Wilms in an interview with The Riverside Record.
 “Over the last several years, we have seen a significant drop in our cannabis tax revenue…so as those revenues have dropped, the city’s needs for a certain level of quality of life and city services need to be maintained.”

-If approved by a majority of voters, Measure P will allow the city council to adopt a 1% increase to its sales tax, bringing the city’s rate to 8.75% and generating an estimated $2.4 million in additional revenue, all of which will go directly to the city of Desert Hot Springs.
+If approved by a majority of voters, Measure P would allow the city council to adopt a 1% increase to its sales tax, bringing the city’s rate to 8.75% and generating an estimated $2.4 million in additional revenue annually, all of which will go directly to the city of Desert Hot Springs.

 The additional funding will go to the city’s general fund, but Wilms said the city would use the money to maintain emergency services, increase public safety, address homelessness, improve economic development and upgrade roads and bridges to better prepare them for flooding and blow sand.